shyampurk/tto-bluemix/README.md

     Change the PubNub keys in Line 17,18 with your PubNub subscription keys.

 2. Login to Bluemix console via cf tool and select the space.
-3. Change directory to the ttoServer under the cloned github repository.
+3. Change directory to the ttoServer under the cloned Github repository.
-4. Run the following command to push the application code to bluemix cf push
+4. Run the following command to push the application code to Bluemix cf push

 Once successfully pushed, the server application will be automatically started.
-You can check its state in your bluemix dashboard and see that its state is set to 'Running'.
+You can check its state in your Bluemix dashboard and see that its state is set to 'Running'.

+## Build the ttoApp

+Thw ttoApp source code is located under the [ttoApp](ttoApp) directory of this repository.

+Follow the standard build procedures for building the APK package for this android App.

+Before building , ensure that you select the PubNub keys as follows and ensure that the keys used in ttoApp are same as the ones used in ttoServer.

+Set the PubNub Publish Key in function pubnubInit() Line 22 in [index.js](ttoApp/www/js/index.js)

+Set the PubNub Subscribe Key in function pubnubInit() Line 23 in [index.js](ttoApp/www/js/index.js)

+# Usage